Elevate API Call Permissions with the CLI

 In workflows that use mostly site visitor, site member, or Wix user authentication, you may occasionally need to make calls with elevated permissions.
 You can use the JavaScript SDK to provide specific calls with Wix app authentication.

-The process involves two steps:
+The process involves 2 steps:

 Important: Exposed elevated function calls create a security risk for privilege escalation attacks.
 Make sure to protect your exposed function calls with the appropriate logic.

-To elevate permissions for API calls:
+To elevate permissions for calls to Wix APIs using an API extension:

-Step 1 | Set up your app's backend
+Step 1 | Set up the API extension in your app's backend

-The first step is to set up your app's backend to handle requests for elevated function calls from your frontend.
+Set up your app's backend to handle requests for elevated function calls from your frontend.

 To set up your backend: